laulampaul/sgnet/readme.md

 This is the implementation of the paper joint demosaicing and denoising with self guidance.

-# joint demosaicing and denoising with self guidance(CVPR'20)
+# Joint demosaicing and denoising with self guidance (CVPR'20)

 Lin Liu, Xu Jia, Jianzhuang Liu, Qi Tian